sand-ci/sand-ci.github.io/index.md

 [WLCG Throughput working group](https://twiki.cern.ch/twiki/bin/view/LCG/NetworkTransferMetrics).
 The data collected by each of these projects goes into the SAND Network Monitoring Archive (SAND-NMA).

+SAND maintains a map of CC\* sites running perfSONAR; to allow your site to show up, [follow these directions](join-community).

 {% include feature_row %}

 ## SAND Network Monitoring Archive